The signed Varchenko Determinant for Complexes of Oriented Matroids: Main Proof

 \end{proof}

 \begin{proof}[Proof of \ref{thm:varchenko}] After fixing a linear order on $E$ it follows from \ref{pro:fac} that $\det \Var$ is the product of the determinants of $\mathcal{M}^e$ for $e \in E$.
-By \ref{lem:block} the determinant of each $\mathcal{M}^e$ is a product of determinants of $\mathcal{M}^{Y,e}$ for $e \in E$ and $Y \in \mathcal{L}$ for which $\mathcal{T}^{Y,e} \neq \emptyset$.
+By \ref{lem:block} the determinant of each $\mathcal{M}^e$ is a product of determinants of $\mathcal{M}^{Y,e}$ for $e \in E$ and $Y \in \mathcal{L}$ for which $\Tscr^{Y,e} \neq \emptyset$.
 Then \ref{lem:formula} completes the proof. \end{proof}

-\begin{Note}[Description of $b_Y$] In our theorem we just describe $b_Y$ as a nonnegative integer, but this can be made more precise.
-Fix any linear order on $E$ and let $e_Y$ be the maximal element of $z(Y)$.
+\begin{Remark}[Description of $b_Y$] In \ref{thm:varchenko} we describe $b_Y$ as a nonnegative integer, but this can be made more precise: Fix any linear order on $E$ and let $e_Y$ be the maximal element of $z(Y)$.
 From \ref{lem:formula} we deduce, that $b_Y = b_{Y,e_Y}$.
-Thus $2b_Y $ counts the topes $P \in \mathcal{T}$ such that $Y$ is the maximal element of $\mathcal{L}$ for which $Y_{e_Y} = 0$ and $Y \leq P$.
-Note in particular, that as a consequence $b_Y$ does not depend on the choice of the linear ordering on $E$. \end{Note}
+Thus $2b_Y $ counts the topes $P \in \Tscr$ such that $Y$ is the maximal element of $\mathcal{L}$ for which $Y_{e_Y} = 0$ and $Y \leq P$.
+In particular, $b_Y$ does not depend on the choice of the linear ordering on $E$. \end{Remark}